openedx/edx-platform/README.md

 5. Open a terminal
 6. Download the project: `git clone git://github.com/edx/edx-platform.git`
 7. Enter the project directory: `cd edx-platform/`
+8. (Windows only) Make sure files have the proper line ending:
+   `git rm --cached -r . && git reset --hard`
-8. Start: `vagrant up`
+9. Start: `vagrant up`

-The last step might require your administrator password to setup NFS.
+The last step might require your host machine's administrator password to setup NFS.

 Afterwards, it will download an image, install all the dependencies and configure the VM.
 It will take a while, go grab a coffee.